Home

 A small octopus with translucent veined webbing perched on a shell against dark sand.

-Coconut octopus · Amphioctopus marginatusOne of the only invertebrates to use tools: it hoards coconut and clam shells, then reassembles them into a portable suit of armor.
+Coconut octopus · Amphioctopus marginatusOne of the few invertebrates known to use tools.
+It collects coconut and clam shells, carries them along, and snaps them shut around itself as portable armor.

 A small ochre octopus covered in glowing electric-blue rings on dark ground.